ndidplatform/ndidplatform.github.io/technical-overview.md

 # List of IdPs.
 May be empty to allow any IdP.
 idp_list: []

+# Support only synchronous for now
 # Synchronous mode:
-# true - Wait until transaction is finished before returning.
+# true - Wait until transaction is committed before returning.
 # false - Return immediately with `request_id`.
-synchronous: false
+# synchronous: false

 # If provided, this URL will be invoked when request status is updated.
 callback_url: 'https://<rp-webservice>/webhook'